WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

 accuracy = accuracy_score(y_test, predictions)
 print('\nThe accuracy of our classifier is %d%%' % accuracy*100)
 ```
-$98\%$ accuracy!
+$$98\%$$ accuracy!
 We're as good as scikit-learn's algorithm, but probably less efficient.
-Let's try again with a value of $K = 140$.
+Let's try again with a value of $$K = 140$$.
 We get an `IndexError: list index out of range` error.
 In fact, K can't be arbitrarily large since we can't have more neighbors than the number of observations in the training data set.
 So let's fix our code to safeguard against such an error.

 ```python
 def kNearestNeighbor(X_train, y_train, X_test, predictions, k):